-1. Find out your macOS version from the Apple menu
+1. How to find your macOS version from the Apple menu

 Apple was aware that this issue might come up fairly often, so they made it easy to check the version of your Mac operating system (macOS).
 How easy?
-Well, it only takes two clicks or taps, and the info is displayed on your screen.
-First, click or tap the Apple logo on the top left corner of your screen.
-In the menu that opens, click or tap "About This Mac."
+Well, it only takes two clicks, and the info is displayed on your screen.
+First, click on the Apple logo on the top left corner of your screen.
+In the menu that opens, click on “About This Mac.”

 This action opens a window with information about the Mac that you are using, displaying the name of your macOS version first, in a larger font, followed by its version number.
-In our case, the name of the version is macOS Mojave, and the version number is 10.14.4.
+In our case, the name of the version is macOS Big Sur, and the version number is 11.0.1.

-TIP: To achieve consistency across all platforms, Apple rebranded the operating systems used on its Mac devices from OS X to macOS.
-This means that, if you are running El Capitan or older, the displayed name of your version is preceded by OS X (instead of macOS).
+NOTE: To achieve consistency across all platforms, Apple rebranded the operating systems used on its Mac devices from OS X to macOS.
+This means that, if you are running El Capitan or older, your version name is preceded by OS X (instead of macOS).

-2. Find out your macOS version from the Terminal
+2. How to check your macOS version from the Terminal

-Not everyone has the same needs or preferences so, if you have a special relationship with your Terminal, there are many commands that you can use to find the macOS version.
+Not everyone has the same needs or preferences.
+There are many ways to check the macOS version from the Terminal, if you have a special relationship with command-line interfaces.
 First, open the Terminal app.
-An easy way to do this is to open Spotlight with the default keyboard shortcut Command (⌘) - Spacebar, type in "terminal" and access the app from the results.
+An easy way to do this is to access Spotlight with the default keyboard shortcut Command (⌘) - Spacebar, type in “terminal” and access the app from the results.

-Another Terminal command that helps you find out the macOS version is system_profiler SPSoftwareDataType.
-This command offers a System Software Overview, starting with your System Version, which is exactly the piece of information you need.
+This command offers a System Software Overview, starting with your System Version, which is precisely the piece of information you need.

-Because the commands can be customized to show more or less information and to structure the information in different ways, there are many more commands you can use to find out your version number from the Terminal, besides the two we presented.
-However, my chief-editor Ciprian was adamant that a 20-page long tutorial was not really an option, no matter how excited I was about Terminal commands, so we decided to only include the two commands above. :)
+Commands can be customized to show more or less information and to structure it in different ways.
+As a result, you can use many other commands to get the macOS version from the Terminal, besides the two we illustrated.
+However, my chief-editor, Ciprian, was adamant that a 20-page long tutorial was not really an option, no matter how excited I was about Terminal commands, so we decided to only include the two commands above. 🙂

-As you can see in the screenshots above, the version name or the marketing name is not included when you use the Terminal to find out your macOS version.
-However, you can find out what it is, if you know the version number.
+As you can see in the screenshots above, the version name or the marketing name is not included when you use the Terminal to find your macOS version.
+However, you can figure it out if you know the version number.

 While each new major macOS version is released under a different version name, version numbers change with every update since the original major named version.
-However, the first two sets of numbers from the version number remain the same throughout every major version.
-In our case, the version number is 10.14.4.
-The first two sets of numbers (10.14) correspond with macOS Mojave, while the last number (4) means that this is the fourth update to macOS Mojave.
-To identify the name of your macOS version, we included the list below with all the corresponding OS X and macOS version names below, starting with the most recent, when this article was published:
+The first two numbers remained the same throughout every major version until the latest Mac OS version, Big Sur.
+In this case, the version number is 11.0.1.
+The first two sets of numbers (11.0) correspond with macOS Big Sur, while the last number (1) means that this is the first iteration of macOS Big Sur.
+To identify the name of your macOS version, here’s a list of all the corresponding OS X and macOS version names, starting with the most recent at the time this tutorial was published:

 - 10.14 – Mojave